4 steps to better boundaries at work

 Here are things that I do in support of what matters to me workwise:

-• I organise my week so that tasks/meetings/coaching sessions occur when I’m in the right energetic state.
+I organise my week so that concentrating/meetings/coaching sessions occur when I’m in the right energetic state.

-• I allocate certain blocks for meetings and let people know when I'm available.
+I allocate certain blocks for meetings every week and let people know.

-• I batch similar activities to limit switching and maintain focus.
+I batch similar activities to limit task switching, maintaining energy and focus.

-• If I’m coaching in the evening, I make sure I build in downtime elsewhere in the day.
+If I’m coaching in the evening, I build in downtime elsewhere in the day.

 The life that is not consciously directed often flows with little meaning and ends in a swamp (Morton T. Kelsey)